preeve9534/signalk-lube-controller/README.md

-This [Signal K Node Server](https://github.com/SignalK/signalk-server-node) plugin implements a simple process scheduler which uses the Signal K notification system both as its own control interface and as the instrument for operating external processes.
+This [Signal K Node Server](https://github.com/SignalK/signalk-server-node) plugin implements a simple process scheduler which uses the Signal K notification system as both its own control interface and as the instrument for operating external processes.

-To achieve agency in the real world the scheduler is dependent upon other plugins which can map real world events into notifications and notifications into real world actions.
+To achieve agency in the real world the scheduler is dependent upon other plugins which can map real world events into Signal K notifications and Signal K notifications into real world actions.

-The plugin manages an arbitrary number of user defined _tasks_.
+__signalk-process-scheduler__ manages an arbitrary number of user defined _tasks_.
-A task is started by the appearance of a user defined ALERT notification ons the Signal K notification bus and is stopped by the removal of this notification.
+A task is started by the appearance of a nominated ALERT notification on the Signal K notification bus and is stopped by the removal of this notification.